 Civilisations were relatively easy to build, but for most of them riches were harder to come by.
 The most direct route to wealth and the power that protected it was to conquer another, richer civilisation or two.
 You expended what money and power you had raising an army, and with it you won far greater spoils.
 At the same time, this protected you against similar conquest by your stronger neighbours.
 Any civilisation too enlightened, impoverished or decadent to maintain a formidable army presently got conquered by a more active and vital one.

 This way of things is traditionally described as a dog-eat-dog world.
 Chinese writer Liu Cixin has described it more picturesquely as the "Dark Forest".
-There is always someone out there, somewhere in the forest, who is stronger than you and burning to grow stronger still.
+The model pervades Cixin's SF trilogy, of which the eponymous novel is the second volume.
+According to it, there is always someone out there, somewhere in the forest, who is stronger than you and burning to grow stronger still.
 Treachery is a valuable survival tactic, you can trust no-one.
 This leads you to pre-emptive strikes against even your friends, never mind the reflex annihilation of strangers (and therefore potential annihilators of yourself).
 In the Dark Forest, everyone is your enemy.
-The model pervades Cixin's SF trilogy, of which the eponymous novel is the second volume.
-It seems to explain the actual history of our Earthbound civilisations rather well - up until 200 or so years ago.

 The situation only began to change around the time that America fought itself free of the British yoke, just a couple of hundred years ago.
 Today huge swathes of the world live in peace with each other, though many laggards large and small still cast their shadows on their neighbours.
 The change has happened in the historical blink of an eye.
 Why, and why now?
 What prompted it?
 What gives it staying power?